vincoss/maui-samples/src/RefreshView_Samples/Readme.md

 ﻿
 ## Issues
-NOTE: If the 'RefreshColor' is not set the app will crash
+If the 'RefreshColor' is not set the app will crash Crashing on Windows app

 ## Resources